-- You have dissolvable sutures under your skin and a medical glue/tape on top.
+- You have dissolvable sutures under your skin and medical skin glue on top.
 Leave this in place until it falls off on its own.
-This usually takes 2-4 weeks.
-It is okay to trim any edges that start to peel up. - It is okay to remove any other bandages and shower in 48 hours with indirect water onto your incision (soap and water can lightly run over area, but do not soak area or submerge under water).
-After your shower, pat areas dry and reapply padding or foam over the incisions. - Starting 2-3 days after surgery, place antibiotic ointment (polysporin or bacitracin) over your belly button 2-3 times per day and cover with a band aid. - Make sure your abdominal binder is on and gently snug.
-This should cover the lower twothirds of your abdomen.
-Wear the binder and foam at all times other than brief showering. - Clean drain sites with peroxide on a Q-tip twice daily.
-This includes the skin and the drain within 1 inch of the skin site. - Do NOT smoke or use tobacco products.
+This usually takes 1-3 weeks. - It is okay to remove the surgical bra and shower in 48 hours with indirect water onto your incisions (soap and water can lightly run over area, but do not soak area or submerge under water).
+It is important to keep the clear bandage(s) over your drain and/or incision site(s) when showering (if these are present).
+After your shower pat areas dry, reapply pads over your incisions and outer chest wall for gentle compression, and replace your surgical bra. - It is okay to temporarily remove you surgical bra and wash it. - Do NOT smoke or use tobacco products.
 It WILL impair your healing and increase your complications.
-Avoid second-hand smoke as well.

-Drain Care:
+Drain Care (if present):

 - Empty all drains at least daily, and/or when the bulb gets half full (50mL).
 Initially you may need to do this several times per day, but it will lessen as your body begins to heal.
 Have someone help you with this. - Note how much fluid is in the drain bulb prior to emptying.
 Record these drain outputs each time (recommend using log sheet provided).
-Bring recording of daily totals to your follow-up office visit. - To begin, wash your hands with soap and water - Use one hand to hold the tubing tightly near your body (to prevent pulling out the tube).
-Put a small drop of water or soap on the thumb & index finger of your other hand, pinch the tubing and squeeze the fluid through the tubing toward the bulb. - Open drain bulb cap, record volume, and pour out drainage into a clean measuring cup.
-Flush drainage down toilet. - Squeeze the bulb tight and replace the cap to restart suction. - Secure the bulb(s) to clothing, bra, or binder so there is no tugging on the drain tubing. - Anticipate the color to slowly change from a deep red, to a lighter pink/red, and finally a yellowish watery color.
+Bring recording of daily totals to your follow-up office visit. - To begin, wash your hands with soap and water

+Use one hand to hold the tubing tightly near your body (to prevent pulling out the tube).
+Put a small drop of water or soap on the thumb & index finger of your other hand, pinch the tubing and squeeze the fluid through the tubing toward the bulb.

+Open drain bulb cap, record volume, and pour out drainage into a clean measuring cup.
+Flush drainage down toilet.

+Squeeze the bulb tight and replace the cap to restart suction.

+Secure the bulb(s) to clothing, bra, or binder so there is no tugging on the drain tubing.
+Anticipate the color to slowly change from a deep red, to a lighter pink/red, and finally a yellowish watery color.
 It is normal for several large pieces of bloody clot to make their way through the tubing throughout your drain course.